yinon-gold/mlops-dtu-project/reports/README.md

 ![lr_sweep](figures/lr_sweep.png)

-Although we didn't use this option, we could've searched for the best lr scheduler as well, but we decided to use a constant learning rate.
+While we had the option to search for the best learning rate (lr) scheduler, we opted to use a constant learning rate.
+This decision was made based on our specific model requirements and the nature of our data.
+However, it's worth noting that exploring different lr schedulers could potentially lead to further improvements in future iterations of the model.
 ### Question 15

 > **Docker is an important tool for creating containerized applications.
 Explain how you used docker in your**